-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the FZ1000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the FZ1000 was succeeded by the Panasonic FZ2500.
+Both the PEN-F and the FZ1000 have been discontinued, but can regularly be found used on eBay.
+The FZ1000 was replaced by the Panasonic FZ2500, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus PEN-F or the Panasonic FZ1000 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.7 EV of extra DR).